hugosilva2901/lei-22-s2-1DO-g68/lei-22-s2-1do-g68/docs/SprintC/us013/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an network manager, I want to list all the employees working in every store of the network.
+As a network manager, I want to list all the employees working in every store of the network.